 Established in 1789, this 729-acre state university was the first of its kind in the nation.
-In 1793, the cornerstone for Old East Hall was laid on 1,300 undulating acres of forested land in the state’s geographic center.
-Conceived as a village and known as McCorkle Place, the first structures were erected in a quadrangle enclosing a lawn dotted with mature deciduous trees.
-In 1818, professor Elisha Mitchell introduced diverse trees planted in rows, transforming the forest into more formalized grounds.
+In 1793, the cornerstone for Old East Hall was laid on 1,300 undulating acres of forested land in North Carolina's geographic center.
+Conceived as a village and known as McCorkle Place, its first structures were erected in a quadrangle enclosing a lawn dotted with mature deciduous trees.
+In 1818 professor Elisha Mitchell introduced diverse trees planted in rows, transforming the forest into formalized grounds.
 The campus became more pastoral and expanded north during the mid-19th century, following a Picturesque plan by Alexander Jackson Davis from 1851.

 Following the Civil War and Reconstruction, campus development shifted southward in a haphazard fashion.
-In 1919, John Nolen created a neoclassical, unified master plan that was never implemented.
-McKim, Mead and White’s Beaux Arts plan had more traction, producing a visually-cohesive, neoclassical quadrangle called Polk Place, designed by William Kendall and erected on axis with McCorkle Place, and minor quad on a perpendicular axis established with Manning Hall in 1923.
-The campus landscape was also influenced by botany professor William Chambers Coker, who promoted naturalistic garden rooms, created the Coker Arboretum in 1903, and designed a large boxwood-and-lawn parterre for the campus’s towering brick campanile in 1940.
+In 1919 John Nolen created a neoclassical, unified master plan that was never implemented.
+McKim, Mead and White’s Beaux-Arts plan had more traction, producing a visually cohesive, Neoclassical quadrangle called Polk Place, designed by William Kendall and erected on axis with McCorkle Place, and a minor quad on a perpendicular axis established with Manning Hall in 1923.
+The campus landscape was also influenced by botany professor William Chambers Coker, who promoted naturalistic garden rooms, created the Coker Arboretum in 1903, and designed a large boxwood-and-lawn parterre for the campus’ towering brick campanile in 1940.
 In 1918 Battle Park was given a rustic outdoor amphitheater, the Forest Theater.